Engaging the community

 Skatepark Facts & Numbers

-652 skatepark projects in all 50 states have received funding from The Skatepark Project.
+661 skatepark projects in all 50 states have received funding from the The Skatepark Project.

-Six million visitors annually enjoy skateparks that The Skatepark Project helped fund.
+More than eight million visitors annually enjoy skateparks that the The Skatepark Project helped fund.

-Thousands of skatepark advocates worldwide have received guidance and advocacy training from The Skatepark Project.
+Thousands of skatepark advocates worldwide have received guidance and advocacy training from the The Skatepark Project.